afls-ideas/LWC-as-standalone-tab/README.md

      admins only).
    - **LIGHTNING EXPERIENCE** — add the page to one or more Lightning apps for desktop.
-   - **MOBILE NAVIGATION** — add the page to the mobile navigation menu. **This is the step that surfaces the LWC in the LSC mobile app.**
 5. **Save** the dialog, then **Save** the page.

 ---